RAG vs Fine-Tuning for AI Chatbots: How to Choose

 1. Your content changes frequently

 Product documentation, pricing, policies, and FAQs change regularly.
-RAG lets you update the knowledge base without retraining.
+RAG lets you update the knowledge base without retraining — upload the new document and the chatbot immediately has access to the latest information.
+For most businesses, this alone makes RAG the default starting point.

 2. You need source attribution